- One of the best study aids is a hornbook.

 - They cover many concepts, but they cannot cover all the concepts in great detail.
 A hornbook can go into detail, explain the reasoning behind a series of cases, and take you through the legal synthesis process.
 The hornbook author tells you what the law is, not leads you to it Socratically.

 Don't purchase hornbooks because the cost can be prohibitive.
-The law school has a number of hornbooks at the circulation desk in the library.
-Search the library catalog for your subject and look for the items with the location "hornbook reserve" as ask the circulation librarian for recommendations.
+The law school has a number of hornbooks at the circulation desk in the library as well as older editions throughout the library.
+A good place to start is the Concise Hornbook series but you can also find other hornbooks for a specific topic using the library catalog.
+Search the library catalog for your subject such as "property law" and "hornbook.
+Review the results for items with the location "hornbook reserve" or ask the circulation librarian for recommendations.

 Hornbooks can help when you create course outlines.
 When you're outlining, if you don't understand the concepts from the casebook and class notes, read the appropriate section in the hornbook, and see if you then understand enough to outline.
 The hornbooks discuss cases, so you probably will see an explanation of many of the cases in your case book.
 The hornbook might just discuss the cases in a way that you understand.